Republican-American: Editorial stance

 The Republican-American describes itself as having a socially and fiscally conservative editorial stance.
 It advocates what it considers to be pro-business government policies, such as tax cuts and regulatory reform.
 The Republican-American claims that it is "quick to blow the whistle on what it views as wasteful use of tax dollars, as well as what it sees as unnecessary growth of local, state or federal government".
 The newspaper is a frequent critic of the demands of organized labor, especially public-employee unions, arguing they compel governments and businesses to spend beyond their means.

 The paper advocates for a more interventionist approach to foreign policy, asserting that "if the U.S. is not quick to forcefully denounce and, if necessary, take action against, aggressive and anti-democratic actions by anti-American regimes and groups, America’s enemies will be emboldened".

 Owing to its editorial stance, the Republican-American typically endorses Republican candidates for office.
 The paper endorsed Bob Stefanowski in the 2022 and 2018 Connecticut gubernatorial elections.

 The Republican-American has often labeled Democratic officials and candidates as communists or socialists, and the paper's editorial board has been criticized by newspaper trade publication Editor & Publisher for "McCarthyism" and "red-baiting".
 The editorial board of the Republican-American has accused former Senator Chris Dodd of being "chief apologist for the communist tyrants", Senate candidate Ned Lamont of being a Stalinist, and claimed "Marxists-Socialists" control the Democratic Party.

 The paper's editorial board attracted widescale attention and condemnation after publishing a piece titled "Is New Orleans Worth Reclaiming?", following the impact of Hurricane Katrina.

 Controversies

 The newspaper trade publication Editor & Publisher heavily criticized the Republican-American in an August 2006 piece.
 The publication highlighted an editorial the Republican-American wrote on then-candidate for U.S. Senate Ned Lamont, which called Lamont and his family communists.
 Editor & Publisher rebuked the piece for being "rife with errors", including calling famous American financier J.P.
 Morgan "the sugar daddy for the American Communist Party and other extreme left-wing organizations".

 The Republican-American faced nationwide scorn for August 2005 editorial, "Is New Orleans Worth Reclaiming?", which called for the abandonment of New Orleans following Hurricane Katrina.
 The New Orleans Times-Picayune responded to the Republican-American in an editorial titled "Yes, We're Worth It", labeling the paper "heartless" and asking "How dare they?".

-Accolades

-Four editors and reporters have been elected to the New England Academy of Journalists.